couchbase/cbft/IDEAS.md

 Let's "follow a request" through the system of a user creating a logical full-text index.
-The user supplies inputs of data source bucket, indexName, indexMapping, using a client SDK that eventually communicates with some cbft instance (doesn't matter which one).
+The user supplies inputs of data source bucket, indexType, indexName, indexSchema, using a client SDK that eventually communicates with some cbft instance (doesn't matter which one).

 10 Then Manager.CreateIndex() on that cbft instance is invoked with the creation arguments.

-20 The Manager saves logical full-text instance configuration data to the Cfg system.
+20 The Manager saves logical full-text instance configuration data (aka, a new IndexDef) to the Cfg system.

-30 The Cfg store should have enough "watcher" or pub/sub capability so that any other subscribed cbft instances can hear about the news that the configuration changed.
+30 The Cfg store should have enough "watcher" or pub/sub capability so that any other subscribed cbft instances can hear about the news that the Cfg has changed.

-40 So, Planners across the various cbft nodes across the cbft cluster will get awoken (hey, something changed, there's (re-)planning needed!).
+40 So, Planners across the various cbft nodes across the cbft cluster will be awoken (hey, something changed, there's (re-)planning needed).

-50 ASIDE: By the way, each cbft instance or process has its own unique, persistent cbft-ID (likely saved in the dataDir somwhere).
+50 ASIDE: By the way, each cbft instance or process has its own unique, persistent cbft-ID (likely saved in the dataDir somewhere).

-52 And all those cbft-ID's will also listed in the Cfg.
+52 And all those cbft-ID's will also be listed in the Cfg.

 53 That is, when a cbft instance starts up it writes its cbft-ID and related instance data (like, here's my address, and I have N cpus and